Build Your Brand Community: Why People Join Brand Worlds

 Yet some brands seem to do it so naturally.
 People talk about them.
 Customers post about them.
 Positive reviews are in abundance.
 They are loved by many, and often it appears effortless.

 The truth is, building a brand community is a long-term game.
-It takes care and commitment.
+It takes intention and commitment.

-Many business owners begin by focusing primarily on short-term selling.
-Promotional content, launches, and sales-driven marketing often bring immediate results, and these strategies play an important role in generating income that can be reinvested into the business.
+Many business owners start by focusing on short-term selling.
+Promotional content, new launches, and sales-driven marketing can often bring immediate results, and they play an important role in generating income that can be reinvested back into the business.

-However it’s the slower, resonance-based brand building and marketing that makes people feel connected to your brand, grows your community, and makes those investments worth it.
+However it’s the slower, resonance-based brand building and marketing that makes people feel connected to your brand, growing your community and making those investments worth it.

 Customers come when they see value in your product.
-Community builds when those customers become loyal, because they feel a deep sense of resonance and belonging with your brand.
+Community builds when they feel a deep sense of resonance and belonging with your brand.
 To build your brand community, a more powerful question to start with is:

 What world am I inviting people into?